softmaterialslab/nanobind/preprocessing/README.md

 # Preprocessing

-This takes ovitomovie.melt, generated from lammps, and generates ovitomovie.melt.processed
+This takes ligandBonds.coords and ligandCoordinates.coords and generates P22CD40L.in and lammps_script.in

-### ligand_xyz.coords
+### ligandCoordinates.coords

-This is a z-axis histogram of the average positions of vlp's at equilibrium
+This is a user generated file of all xyz coordinates of a ligand complex around P22 centered at (0,0,0)

+### ligandBonds.coords

+This is a user generated file of bonds between the ligands and vlp

+### P22CD40L.in

+This is the input file containing all atom and bond information for the lammps script

+### lammps_script.in

+This is the lammps script that will be run

 ## Running the postprocessor